goutham80808/cliamp/docs/playlists.md

 http://station-2.com/stream/hd
 ```

-Entries without `#EXTINF` still work — the filename or URL is used as the title instead.
+Entries without `#EXTINF` still work.
+The filename or URL is used as the title instead.

 ### Relative Paths